dnshi/rrwkg/README.md

 __React__ + __Redux__ + __GraphQL__ + __Webpack__ + __Koa2__

-This is a sample project using above technologies.
+This is a sample project using React, Redux, Webpack, Koa2 and GraphQL

 ### Run Dev